ibm-cloud-docs/vmwaresolutions/vmonic/eos-nsx-v.md

 VMware® support for all new VMware NSX-V deployments ended on 16 January 2022.

-Beginning on 21 June 2022, you can no longer order new VMware vCenter Server® with NSX-V instances.

 However, VMware and IBM worked closely to extend the existing NSX–V support until 31 December 2023.
 This support is exclusive only for {{site.data.keyword.cloud}} on NSX–V. No other on–premises or hyper–scaler company has this support benefit.
 With this support, you have more time to migrate, but IBM advises you to start migration as soon as possible.

-On 21 June 2022, you can no longer provision new vCenter Server with NSX-V instances, but you can add hosts and clusters to your existing NSX–V deployments.
+Beginning on 21 June 2022, you can no longer order new VMware vCenter Server® with NSX-V instances, but you can add hosts and clusters to your existing NSX–V deployments.
 IBM strongly recommends that you immediately assess your NSX–V networks and plan a much earlier migration to NSX–T.

 You must migrate your vCenter Server with NSX–V instances from NSX–V to NSX–T. For more information, see [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview).